stegro/jeopardyML/README.md

     - change number of teams and hit the button to leave
  * At the winner screen:
     - *[ESC]* to leave it
+    - *[SPACE]* to leave it and go back one page in history, i.e. to the page visited before this xml file.
+You may want to enlist links to all the rounds you created in jeopardy.html, for example, and go back to that page this way.
  * At the Daily Double screen:
     - *[up]*,*[down]* to change the teams score that is displayed
     - enter the amount via keyboard.
 If it is <5 or larger than the maximum points